SHORTLIST

 Farewell from Darwin

 Time to bid adieu and head home to sort through all those photos.
-Even better are the memories; two weeks of wild outback adventures.
+Perhaps even better – and longer lasting – are the memories; two weeks of wild outback adventures.

 Inclusions

-• • Specialist team of two highly experienced Travel Director and Driver that are accredited with Uluru and Kakadu National Parks • 2 UNESCO World Heritage Sites - Uluru Kata Tjuta National Park and Kakadu National Park • Centrally located premium hotels • Uluru Kata Tjuta National Park and Kakadu National Park entrance fees • Private Arrival and Departure Transfers
+• Specialist team of two highly experienced Travel Director and Driver that are accredited with Uluru and Kakadu National Parks 2 UNESCO World Heritage Sites Uluru-Kata Tjuta National Park and Kakadu National Park Centrally located premium hotels Uluru-Kata Tjuta National Park and Kakadu National Park entrance fees Private Arrival and Departure Airport Transfers Meet local specialist and guides at Adelaide Central Markets, Quorn, Coober Pedy Opal Centre, Alice Springs Desert Park, Royal Flying Doctor Service, Earth Sanctuary, School of the Air, Nitmiluk (Katherine) Gorge, Yellow Waters Billabong

 Departure dates